 Amy, a Worcestershire farmer's daughter at heart, is in her second year at Durham University studying Music.
 She loves a good bit of opera, spending time with her friends and fam, and is completely obsessed with her dogs.
 Amy is passionate to see young women know their true worth and identity in Jesus, living courageously and fearlessly for Him.
 She is beyond excited to continue seeing God using More Precious for His glory!

-Abby became a Christian at 20 and joined the More Precious team a year ago as Operations Manager, overseeing series such as The Bold and The Brave and our mental health resources.
-Abby graduated in Psychology from Sheffield and then spent time with CCEF studying biblical counselling in America.
-She is pursuing the Clinical Psychology Doctorate and dedicating her life to the battle against mental illness.
+Abby became a Christian at 20 and joined the More Precious team in 2015 as Operations Manager, overseeing series such as The Bold and The Brave and our mental health resources.
+Abby completed a Psychology degree in Sheffield, a Master's in Nottingham and spent time with CCEF studying biblical counselling in America.
 Abby is passionate about helping girls to grow in the knowledge that we are all broken, but that we have the strength of Christ overflowing in us.
+Abby and her husband, Ben, also lead the student work at their church Beeston Free Evangelical Church.

 Abi is back in Durham, doing her final year of Italian and Arabic after having spent her year abroad in Italy, Jordan and Morocco.
 You will often find her engaging with all the lovely More Precious social media followers!
 Her favourite pastimes are trying out new vegetarian recipes, going on adventures, and taking photos of them; ideally combining all three.
 She is passionate about interfaith dialogue, and bridging misunderstandings between cultures through relationships, and hopes to pursue this calling with a Masters in Peace, Reconciliation and Conflict Resolution next year.